AndreaPontrandolfo/sheriff/apps/docs-website-fumadocs/content/docs/core-philosophy/why.md

 ---
 title: Why
-description: 🤔 Motivations for the project
+description: Motivations for the project
 ---

-# Why

 Managing a complex ESLint configuration takes time and effort. **Sheriff does it for you.**